 Skin gets used to what you put on it.
 If you’re feeding it well, awesome!
 If you’re not, then there can be problems.
 A common ingredient that skin gets addicted to is benzoyl peroxide.
 Usually prescribed for acne, it clears up the skin by killing bacteria and reducing oil production.
 In the long term, it is extremely drying for most skin types, essentially working like a bleach.
 Ouch!

 Alkaline benzoyl peroxide disturbs your skin’s acid mantle, which should be at a pH of between 4.5-5.5.
 Once you stop using it, your skin starts to re-balance itself to its natural pH.
 During what is essentially a detox process, many people find that they break out.

 Have patience!
 These skin detox-induced breakouts should subside after a few weeks.
 And there are lots of natural remedies for acne and other skin conditions.
-Our Citrus Mint Cleanser is pH balanced and gentle while also helping to keep acne breakouts at bay.
+Our cleansers are pH balanced and gentle while also helping to keep acne breakouts at bay.

 6. Using Unnatural Makeup

 So we talked about your skin at night (resting on a pillow case), but what about during the day?
 Many of us wear makeup, either occasionally or for everyday coverage.
 There’s nothing wrong with wanting to look your best, but putting on foundation, blush, concealer, etc. everyday could be making your skin less healthy.

 Many makeup brands, I’m going to say most, use ingredients that can cause you harm.
 Last September we talked about 10 toxic ingredients found commonly in makeup.
 We wrote that article because the thought of putting those chemicals on our skin freaks us out, and we’re kind of confused about why these toxic chemicals are being put in makeup products to begin with.